Skip to main content

 Color interacts with metal differently than white diamonds do:

-• White gold / platinum keeps the stone’s color pure and makes it pop
+• White gold / platinum keeps the color clean and bright.

-• Rose gold harmonizes beautifully with warm-toned stones (morganite, peach sapphire)
+• Rose gold works well with warm-toned stones.

 The ending: the stone that was always there